dcooper94/Insiderjob/reposerver/README.md

 ## 🧠 Background

+You've clawed your way to root on **DevMachine01**.
+In the rubble, you discovered something even more valuable: a shared Git repository used by **RepoServer**, Infragon’s internal CI sync host.

-RepoServer is Infragon's internal Git host, used to auto-sync developer projects for CI and testing.
-Every minute, it silently pulls the latest changes from a shared repository — no validation, no sandboxing.
+Every minute, RepoServer silently pulls the latest code — and runs it... without checks.

-They blindly trust your code.
+They trust you now.
+That was their mistake.

-It's time to weaponize that trust.

 ## 🎯 Objective

-Cause malicious code to execute on this machine and retrieve the flag stored in `/root/flag.txt`.
+Cause malicious code to execute as root on this machine and retrieve the flag stored in `/root/flag.txt`.

 > Flag format: `coops{...}`

+> **Do not use Docker exec or login to this container directly.
+This challenge must be solved from DevMachine01.**

 ## 🧩 Hint

-> *“When the build system trusts the code, the code builds its own outcome.”*
+> *“It clones your code every minute — no checks, no questions.
+Maybe that’s your in.”*

 Watch the logs.
 Control the code.
 Exploit the trust.